eastmallingresearch/crosslink/README.md

 # crosslink
-genetic mapping software for outbreeding populations
+Genetic mapping software for outbreeding species with additional features suitable for allo-polyploids.

-note: development history is missing from this repo because it was originally part of a larger repo containing other material not part of the tool itself
+Available as a VirtualBox virtual machine image for cross-platform usage.

+Get the image (xubuntu-crosslink.ova) from the latest [release](https://github.com/eastmallingresearch/crosslink/releases).

+See docs/crosslink_manual.pdf for further details and other installation methods.